 International Potlucks for a More Peaceful & Tasty World

-The first international potluck in April, conceived by student members of the George Washington University chapter of our Citizen Diplomacy Initiative (CDI), and co-organized with Learning Life, brought together 27 CDI volunteers and family members to taste and learn about food from Peru, Morocco, the Middle East, and China, among others.
+The first international potluck on April 30, conceived by student members of the George Washington University chapter of our Citizen Diplomacy Initiative (CDI), and co-organized with Learning Life, brought together 27 CDI volunteers and family members to taste and learn about food from Peru, Morocco, the Middle East, and China, among others.
 The potluck also included a group discussion around the questions “why is there so much social division (racial, religious, national, etc.), and what can we do to help overcome these divisions?”

 The second potluck, held in June, discussed the challenges families face raising kids in today’s world.
 July’s potluck considered participants’ experiences of school lunches given a photo album we viewed featuring common schools lunches in selected countries.
 August’s potluck will occur on Sunday, August 27 — the first anniversary of Learning Life’s CDI — and will look back at what we have accomplished in the first year.
 Beyond August, future potlucks will feature invited speakers talking about refugee crisis and immigration, world health, countries and their cultures, and more.

 Interested observers are welcome to all our potlucks.
-Our international potlucks generally occur on the fourth Sunday of every month from 1 to 3pm somewhere in Washington DC.
-Please contact us at email@example.com if you would like to join us and/or present on an interesting world topic at an upcoming potluck.
-We ask all adult attendees to make or buy a dish, preferably foreign, and be prepared to explain at least the dish’s ingredients and country of origin, if not a little bit about the dish’s history and preparation.
+Our international potlucks generally occur on occasional Saturday or Sunday afternoons in Washington DC.
+Please contact us at firstname.lastname@example.org if you would like to join us at an upcoming potluck, and/or if you would like to present on an interesting world topic.
+We ask adult attendees with experience abroad to make or buy a foreign dish they like, and to be prepared to explain the dish’s ingredients and country of origin.